 “Yeah, my stockpile is getting low.”
 Kaleb answered as he moved up to the register.
 As he did a store menu popped up.
 Finding a selection marked as 'services’ Kaleb tapped it and transferred his remaining credits to the store.

 Hank froze as the credits went through.
 “You didn’t have to give this much, I could probably get you what you need for half as much.”

-Kaleb was glad to hear that before he thought better of it.
+Kaleb was glad to hear that before he thought deeper about it.
 Gritting his teeth he said.
 “Use all of it.
 And if possible, see if you can find one of those ancient cars.”
 Kaleb said thinking of all the steel he could get from the older generation of cars.